 Dr Federica Paddeu, Abogado (Universidad Católica Andrés Bello, Caracas), LLM, PhD (Cantab).
-John Tiley Fellow in Law.
+Derek Bowett Fellow in Law.
 Director of Studies in Law (Part IA).

 I am Deputy Senior Tutor at Queens'.
-I am also Director of Studies for Part IA Law students.
-I also supervise Criminal Law (Part IA) and International Law (Part IB/II).
+I am also Director of Studies for Part IA Law students, and supervise Criminal Law (Part IA) and International Law (Part IB/II).

 I am an affiliated lecturer in the Law Faculty, and I lecture in the Tripos course on International Law (Paper 12), available to students in part IB and part II.
 I also deliver small-group teaching for the LLM course on Law of Armed Conflict, Use of Force and Peacekeeping (Paper 20), and am one of two mentors for current PhD students